 While there may not be a definitive opinion as to whether or not acupuncture alone can ensure pregnancy, it doesn't have any negative side effects associated with fertility.
 It's also much more accessible and affordable than other Western medical treatments.
 Plus, the other health benefits of acupuncture will likely ease the emotional distress or sleeplessness that often accompany infertility and delays in becoming pregnant.

-If you feel that adding an extra appointment during your busy days will only cause more stress or you aren't interested in financially investing, then it probably isn't for you.
+If you feel that adding on an extra appointment during your busy days will only cause more stress, or you simply cannot afford to spend any more money on the process, then it probably isn't for you.
 As with any medical evaluation and care, it's completely up to you and you alone.
 Once you feel informed, trust yourself to make a sound medical decision that feels right for you.